big-unibo/pnrr-smartdatamodels/slides/guide.md

 - What is the volume and amount of data?
 - What are the main subjects of the analysis?
 In other words, what data are valuable for your analysis?
+- What do you expect from the platform to access the data?